© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dinham Castle is a scheduled monument protected by Cadw under reference MM153.
 View the official record →

-Dinham Castle is a motte-and-bailey fortification situated near Ludlow in Shropshire, England, though historically associated with the Welsh Marches.
+Dinham Castle is a medieval motte-and-bailey fortification located in Ludlow, Shropshire, on the English side of the Wales-England border.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM153.

 Dinham Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dinham Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM153.